byu-cpe/Maeser/sphinx-docs/user-setup/user_setup.md

 - **Python 3.10+** installed on your system.
 - **Basic command-line familiarity** (opening a terminal or PowerShell window).
 - **Python Virtual Environment (Optional but Recommended)**—Activating a virtual environment ensures that Maeser's dependencies are of the right version and will not interfere with packages installed system-wide.
-For reference on setting up a Python virtual environment, see [Create and Activate a Virtual Environment](../development/development_setup.md#create-and-activate-a-virtual-environment).
+For reference on setting up a Python virtual environment, see [**Create and Activate a Virtual Environment**](../development/development_setup.md#create-and-activate-a-virtual-environment) in the Development Setup guide.

 ---